uualid/LittleBigSearch/README.md

 **But windows defender is telling me this app is dangerous**

 The app used to bind enter key with the search button so its more convenient to search.. and that was a dangerous crime according to windows defender.
 Windows defender though I used this app as a [Keylogger](https://en.wikipedia.org/wiki/Keystroke_logging) so I had to remove the bind.
-It shouldn't tell you about it now, this is just in case someone is having it, I'm actully struggling to understand Windows defender. if Windows told you this app is from an unknonw publisher you can just press ***show more details*** than press run anyways.
+It shouldn't tell you about it now, this is just in case someone is having it.
+I'm actully struggling to understand Windows defender. if Windows told you this app is from an unknonw publisher you can just press ***show more details*** than press run anyways.